 The Oxnard Police Department Reserve Unit was established to supplement and assist regular sworn police officers in their duties.
 This unit provides professional, sworn volunteer Reserve Officers who can augment regular staffing levels for various activities and events.

 Essential Functions and Responsibilities

 Auxiliary staffing for large special events which require a considerable amount of department resources.
-Events such as the California Strawberry Festival, the Dallas Cowboys Training Camp, Christmas and Fiestas Patrias Parades, Fourth of July, etc. rely on Reserve Officers to meet staffing and operational needs.
-The Unit also provides assistance with DUI checkpoints, high school sporting events, patrol staffing, City Council security, festivals, traffic control, and other assignments when Reserve Officer availability permits.
+Events such as the California Strawberry Festival, the Oxnard Salsa Festival, Dallas Cowboys Training Camp, Parades (Christmas, Fiestas Patrias, Fourth of July, etc.), marathons and other various functions and/or significant events of this type rely on Reserve Officers to meet staffing and operational needs.
+The Reserve Unit also provides assistance with DUI checkpoints, high school sporting events, patrol staffing, event security, traffic control, investigations and other assignments when Reserve Officer availability permits.

 Resources Allocated and Budget